 Do rolling 30-day plans accept everyone?

 Not all rolling 30-day plans do, no. Only those from providers who advertise no credit checks.
 See above for the – short – list.
 Other options of course include PAYG SIMs, some of which, such as those from ASDA Mobile, offer monthly 'SIM-only bundles' of minutes, texts and data you can pay for up-front.

 I have poor credit.
 Is a 30-day rolling SIM plan my only option?

 If you want something other than a PAYG SIM deal then yes.
-Sadly, due to the hire-purchase nature of contract phones, and the additional value offered by providers to those willing to stick around for 12 months, providers need to be sure you're in a position to pay across the length of the contract.
+Sadly, due to the hire-purchase nature of contract phones, and the additional value offered by providers to those willing to stick around for 12 months or more, providers need to be sure you're in a position to pay across the length of the contract.
 Credit checks, then, are a given.

 Why do SIM contracts have credit checks?

 When you take out a contract SIM, you are committing to remaining with your chosen provider for at least 12 months.
 Why would you do that if you could just commit for 30 days at a time?
 Well, because there are benefits.
 Contract SIMs tend to work out cheaper and offer more minutes, texts and data than their non-contract counterparts.

 When you miss payments on existing credit arrangements, fail to pay your bills or default on direct debits via your bank, these organisations will report this behaviour to credit reference agencies.
 Equally, payments made on time are assumed by these agencies in the absence of evidence to the contrary.
 'Bad behaviour' for want of a better term, stays on your record for six years.
 If you failed a credit check, the chances are high your credit rating is simply not good enough.